Museum Collections of the United States

 University of Michigan Museum of Anthropology

-Over 70 Tibetan Buddhist paintings of the Koelz Collection, acquired during the early part of the last century.
+Over 70 Tibetan Buddhist paintings of the Koelz Collection, acquired during the early part of the last century, and over 100 sculpture and ritual objects.
+(See images on HAR).

 University of Michigan Museum of Art

-With a small collection of 19 objects there are 7 paintings and 4 sculptures.
+With a small collection of 19 objects there are 7 paintings and 4 sculpture.
 Ann Arbor, Michigan.

 Missouri